sigproc-classrooms/sf2_competition_template/README.md

 Where `competition` is the name of this directory.
 This will write out your decoded images as `png` files into the `outputs` directory, along with a `pickle` file containing your encoded data.
 If you right click out `outputs/summary.md` in VSCode and click "Open preview", you can see the competition results.

+When you push your code to github, this will happen automatically, and you will be able to see your images by clicking on the "Actions" tab!